ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 ##Assigning UUIDs

 Now, let's get down to the business of creating a BLE service for an LED.
-This service will have a single write-only characteristic holding a boolean value for the LED’s state.
+This service will have a single write-only characteristic, which will hold a boolean value for the LED’s state.

 Bluetooth Smart requires the use of UUIDs to identify types for all involved entities.
 We'll need two UUIDs - one each - for the LED service and the encapsulated characteristic.
 If we had been creating one of the standard SIG defined services, we'd have followed the standard [UUID definitions](https://developer.bluetooth.org/gatt/services/Pages/ServicesHome.aspx).